 - Connect the DSL port of the router directly into your ADSL jackpoint (telephone wall socket) with the provided line cord.
 Do not connect through a filter, unless the filter has a designated MODEM port for this purpose. - 2.
-Connect the Ethernet port of each computer to any one of the LAN ports of the router.
-Only one Ethernet cable is provided.
-If you choose to connect via the USB port, make no USB connection now.
+Connect the LAN port of the router and the Ethernet port of your computer using the Ethernet cable provided.
+If you choose to connect via the USB port, there is no need to use the Ethernet cable.
+Make no USB connection now.
 During driver installation, you will be advised to connect the USB port of the router to your computer. - 3.
 Connect the provided AC/AC power adaptor to the PWR jack of the router.
 Plug the adaptor into a mains power outlet.
 Switch on the router.
 The DIAG light will remain on for a short time indicating self-check in progress.
 Wait until the DIAG light has turned off before proceeding to the next section.
 In normal operation these three lights shall be on: PWR, LAN (or USB) and DSL.
 Section 9 of this Guide explains how these indicator lights work.